Long's Bakery: Cuisine

 The bakery specializes in donuts.
 Their most popular is a glazed yeast donut, for which up to 20 people will wait in line on Saturday mornings.
-They also produce apple cinnamon frys, apple fritters, Long Johns, and cake donuts.
+They also produce apple cinnamon fries, apple fritters, Long Johns, and cake donuts.

 Reception

 Long's has been named one of the best donut shops in the United States by Thrillist and one of the best eating establishments in Indianapolis by Eater.
 It is also consistently named one of the best donut shops in Indiana and Indianapolis by local media, including the Indianapolis Star.
 It has been called one of the "essential eats" of Indianapolis by Indianapolis Monthly.

 The original location is situated 1+3/4 mi east of the Indianapolis Motor Speedway.
 It is popular with both fans of and participants in the Indianapolis 500.